 For those with more advanced technical skills, including engineers, designers, network administrators, and technical solutions architects with software development, Linux, and programming knowledge, Cisco offers the “Developing Solutions Using Cisco IoT and Edge Platforms” course, which prepares individuals to create IoT applications for Cisco’s IoT Edge compute and network infrastructure.

 In addition, the Cisco Learning Network features webinars and training videos covering topics such as machine learning, IoT dashboards, the Cisco Kinetic EFM system, and Python.

 2. Introduction to the Internet of Things (Graduate Certificate): Stanford School of Engineering

-As of this writing, this online course is offered free to the public, and all you need to do is to submit a non-degree option application.
+This online course is offered free to the public, and all you need to do is to submit a non-degree option application.
 It also doesn’t have any prerequisites, and you can easily complete it online.

-The course provides an overview of IoT and areas that will matter to its professionals, such as sensors, circuits, networking, embedded systems and applications.
+The course provides an overview of IoT and areas that will matter to its professionals, such as sensors, circuits, networking, embedded systems, and applications.
 Although this introductory course is noncredit, it’s a stepping-stone to the university’s IoT graduate certificate.

 The graduate certificate is open to all IoT practitioners and business professionals.

 3. Internet of Things Foundation Series: AWS

 This e-learning series consists of modules in telemetry, command and control, fleet management, and predictive maintenance.
 You’ll need about 9.5 hours to complete the entire course online.